nsqa99/big-data-fundamentals/docs/scala-final.md

 * Concise but readable syntax
 * Scala is a pure object-oriented language: every variable is an object, every "operator" is a method
 * Scala is also a functional programming language: functions are also variables, can be passed into other functions.
-* Scala source code compiles to ".class" files run on JVM
+* Scala source code compiles to `.class` files run on JVM
 * Works well with Java libraries

 ## Basic built-in types